Adversarial Examples for Models of Code

 In \emph{targeted attacks}, the goal of the adversary is to change the prediction of the model to a label of the attacker's desire.
 We thus define robustness as the percentage of examples in which the correctly predicted label \emph{was not changed to the adversary's desired label}.
 If the predicted label was changed to a label that is not the adversarial label, we consider the model as robust to the targeted attack.

 In \emph{non-targeted attacks}, the goal of the adversary is to change the prediction of the model to any label other than the correct label.
-We thus define robustness as the percentage of examples in which the correctly predicted label was changed to any other label than the correct label.
+We thus define robustness as the percentage of examples in which the correctly predicted label was not changed to any label other than the correct label.